10th October 2019 marked World Mental Health Day, an annual campaign designed to raise awareness of mental health illness.

 An important point to note is that unlike a claim for unfair dismissal, there is no requirement for an employee to have been continuously employed for a period of 2 years to present a claim for discrimination under the EA 2010, employees are protected from discrimination from as early as the recruitment stage.

-For more information on discrimination at work or dealing with mental health illness, please contact Tahsin Khan in our Employment Law & HR team on 0161 475 7669.
+For more information on discrimination at work or dealing with mental health illness, please do not hesitate to contact our Employment Law and HR team or get in touch on 0161 475 7676.

 ACAS has also produced a useful guide in managing staff experiencing mental health illness which can be accessed on their website.